-The Proposed Village District Pattern Plan (VDPP) for Village G was designed according to the Village District Performance Standards contained in the City of North Port's Comprehensive Plan.
+The Proposed Village District Pattern Plan (VDPP) for Village F was designed according to the Village District Performance standards contained in the City of North Port's Comprehensive Plan.
 Before initiating this VDPP, a site analysis was prepared and reviewed by staff.
 The site analysis identified the extent and location of natural features and provided baseline environmental mapping.
 The Site Analysis also identified public facilities and services available to the area, existing and planned land uses proximate to the site, and perceived opportunities and constraints to development.
-The Site Analysis, as well as broader plans and ideas expressed in the Village District Pattern Book (VDPB) and Village Index Map have been relied upon as reference points for the development of this Proposed VDPP.
+The Site Analysis, as well as broader plans and ideas expressed in the Village District Pattern Book (VDPB) and Village Index Map, have been relied upon as reference points for the development of this VDPP.

-The objectives of the VDPB are to establish a broad community framework, to encourage development interests the flexibility to express themselves through the development of sustainable Villages, without restrictive regulations that hamper creativity or adaptability to changing market conditions.
+The objectives of the Village District Pattern book (VDPB) are to establish a broad community framework, to encourage development interests the flexibility to express themselves through the development of sustainable Villages, without restrictive regulations that hamper creativity or adaptability to changing market conditions.

 To further these objectives, the West Villages Review Committee (WVRC) was created in 2017.
 This committee includes one individual from Manasota Beach Ranchlands, LLLP, the Master Developer; two individuals appointed by the West Villages Improvement District; and one individual from the City of North Port, who serves as a non-voting advisory member, appointed by the City of North Port's City Manager to serve on the committee.
-They are responsible for reviewing architectural features, design components, and landscape plans of institutional, retail/commercial, mixed-use, and residential buildings and sites within Village G.
+They are responsible for reviewing architectural features, design components, and landscape plans of retail/commercial, mixeduse, and residential buildings and sites within Village F.

-The WVRC uses the West Villages VDPB, as well as design standards established for Village G, contained in this VDPP, for guidance in making approval decision.
+The WVRC uses the West Villages VDPB, as well as design standards established for Village F, contained in this VDPP, for guidance in making approval decisions.
 Unless otherwise indicated, the specifications relating to landscaping contained in the City of North Port Unified Land Development Code shall be the minimum standard the Design Review Committee is empowered to approve.
-Upon approval of this VDPP, future application submittals are required to include evidence of approval from the WVRC with submittals to the City of North Port.